-First, I began to question was the standard American church itself.
+The first thing I began to question was standard American church practices.
 The more I sat there in the pews, the more I observed the presence of marketing and retention techniques.
-The more I traveled, the more I began to see similarities in how the churches attracted, retained and entertained congregants.
+As I traveled the country, I began to notice all the similarities in how churches attracted, retained and entertained congregants.

-These negative experiences eventually led me to taking a harder look at what the real church looked like in the Bible.
+These negative experiences eventually led me to take a hard look at what the real church looked like in the Bible.

 What I found shocked me.
-Communities of individuals, men and women, gathered together in intimate settings.
+Communities of individuals — men and women — gathered together in intimate spaces.
 Discussing and sharing.
 The governance of most churches in America today is typically based on the perspective either of a man, or group of men, or a denomination, or an organizational entity, (i.e., Calvary Chapel).
 It is rarely based on a community of diverse people committed to logical discussion.
 Which is precisely the form of governance the Bible tells us we should practice (Hebrews 10:24-25).

 As I began to dig deeper into the Bible, I began to see clearly what a real church should look like.
 This prompted me to ask a series of questions: Does my pastor really know the Bible?; and, Do pastors, generally, understand the church that is clearly communicated in the Bible?